 There are four ways we can connect to get into the nitty-gritty of music making:

 4. Inside:Outside Retreat for Saxophonists – This annual summer camp for adult saxophonists falls under the category of “not to be missed!”
-2017 will be our third year.
+2018 will be our fourth year.
 Some of our campers have called the experience “life-changing.”
 Who’s it for?
 Probably you.
 So far our campers have ranged from a 17-year-old prodigy to a 68-year-old “returning to the saxophone” and over 100 men and women in between.
 Last year Tom, an airline pilot from Atlanta, blew me away with some funky-as-hell alto playing during the final concert.
 Right next to him was Will, a prison minister who’s only “performance” time in day-to-day life is playing once a month for prison inmates.
 I’m telling you, this camp is a special experience.
 You should join us this year.

 5. The Saxophone Power Hour – a step-by-step, one-hour practice routine tailor-made for improvisers, to help you master the